etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ##  Overview

-This how-to will focus on creating a testcase making use of the Openbravo test base classes.
+This how-to will focus on creating a testcase making use of the OBBaseTest classes.
 The testcase will check that our system has at least one User with password.
 For this, we'll use the new DAL approach to access the database.